pamasol/Lehrlingsprojekt-Nibo-Burger/README.md

-# NIBO Burger – Pamasol Electronic project for apprentices
+# NIBO Burger – Pamasol electronic project for apprentices

 [Pamasol Willi Mäder AG](https://www.pamasol.com/) has specialised in the development and production of solutions for aerosols and spray systems since 1965.